 The influenza pandemic of 1918-19, or more commonly known as the Spanish Flu was a global tragedy; one of the worst ever to befall humanity.
 It infected an estimated 500 million people worldwide, which was about one-third of the world population at that time, in about just 18 months and killed an estimated 20 to 50 million victims.
 The Spanish flu was first observed in Europe, the United States, and part of Asia before swiftly spreading around the world with astonishing speed, overwhelming India and reaching Australia and remote Pacific islands.

-Influenza or flu, is caused by a virus that attacks the respiratory system.
+Influenza or flu is caused by a virus that attacks the respiratory system.
 The flu virus is highly contagious and is transmitted from person to person through airborne respiratory secretions.
 That is when an infected person coughs, sneezes, or talks, respiratory droplets are generated and transmitted into the air and can be inhaled by anyone nearby.
-Besides, if a person touches something with the virus on it and then touches his nose, mouth, or eyes, he be can easily infected.
+Besides, if people touch something with the virus on it and then touch their nose, mouth, or eyes, they can be easily infected.
 Under such circumstances, if a new strain of influenza virus emerges against which the population has no immunity, an outbreak can occur.
 Thus a flu pandemic such as in 1918 occurs when an especially virulent new influenza strain for which it is little or no immunity appears and spreads quickly from one person to another around the globe (History.com Editors, 2010).

 Any of several closely related viruses in the family Orthomyxoviridae (a group of RNA viruses) can cause influenza.
 They are categorized as types A, B, C, and D which generally produce similar symptoms.
 However, they are completely unrelated antigenically.
-Hence an infection with one type confers no immunity against the others.
-Type A causes the great influenza epidemics, and the B viruses cause smaller localized outbreaks.
+Hence an infection with one type confers no immunity against the others obviously when the body can’t confer immunity even against different strains of the same type.
+Type A causes the great influenza epidemics and are the most lethal ones, and the B viruses cause smaller localized outbreaks.
 Type C causes only mild respiratory illness.
 Influenza D is not known to infect humans and has been observed only in pigs and cattle.

-Unfortunately, influenza A virus has been responsible for three global pandemics in the last century: the Spanish Flu in 1918, Asian Flu in 1957, and the Hong Kong Flu in 1968.
+Influenza is very common among people and causes seasonal flu generally running from late fall into spring.
+However especially virulent new strains of influenza A virus has unfortunately been responsible for three global pandemics in the last century: the Spanish Flu in 1918, Asian Flu in 1957, and the Hong Kong Flu in 1968.
 The influenza pandemic 1918-19 resulted from an influenza virus called “influenza type A subtype H1N1”.
 It was not until the 1930s that an H1 subtype was identified as the causative strain for which initially attributed to Haemophilus influenzae.
 Over the years, studies of individual genes and the fully reconstructed live 1918 virus have identified numerous features that may have likely contributed to its robustness and rapid global spread.

-It is accepted that wild birds are a natural reservoir for influenza A viruses.
+It is accepted that animals including pigs, horses, and wild birds are a natural reservoir for influenza A viruses.
 Yet, with vast antigenic and genetic diversity inherent among the influenza virus and their surface proteins, a strain to which humans are immunologically naïve can jump the species barrier easily.
 A-(H5N1) and A-(H7N9) viruses are two such examples (Belser & Tumpey, 2018).

 Clinical features of Spanish flu usually included sudden fever and cough.
 These were typically associated with at least one of the other symptoms of chills, lethargy, dehydration, headache, sore throat, coryza, diarrhea, vomiting, abdominal pain, myalgia, or arthralgia.
 Patients becoming short of breath and lack of enough oxygen made their faces appeared tinged with blue.
 Hemorrhages filled the lungs with blood and vomiting and nosebleeds made victims drown in their body fluids.